Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorems and

 is an isomorphism. \item[(3)] $F$ is amenable. \end{enumerate} \end{intro_thmA} \begin{proof} By Proposition \ref{prop:compare_amenable}, conditions (1) and (2) of Theorem \ref{main:thm:intro:amenable} are equivalent respectively to the conditions (1) and (2) of Theorem \ref{thm:main:groups:amenable} for $f_*$.
 Moreover, the long exact sequence of homotopy groups

-shows that the kernel of the surjective homomorphism $\pi_1(F) \to \mathrm{ker}(f_*)$ is abelian; therefore, also amenable.
-Using the \emph{Mapping Theorem} and Johnson's characterization of amenability, condition (3) is equivalent to the condition that $\pi_1(F)$ is amenable.
+shows that the kernel of the surjective homomorphism $\pi_1(F) \to \mathrm{ker}(f_*)$ is abelian, therefore, also amenable.
+As already discussed in Remark~\ref{rem:amenable_space}, condition (3) is equivalent to the condition that $\pi_1(F)$ is amenable.
 It follows that the condition (3) of Theorem \ref{main:thm:intro:amenable} is equivalent to the condition of Theorem \ref{thm:main:groups:amenable}(3) for $f_*$.
 Then the result follows directly from Theorem \ref{thm:main:groups:amenable}. \end{proof}